 The song Proof of Heaven has been with us for a while – its music video was released back in March of 2019.
 It’s a pretty uplifting and positive piece with heavy religious undertones and an optimistic outlook.
 This is the type of material fans deeply love from their former Styx lead singer – songs that are very theatrical and powerful.

 The lovely Made For Each Other is a great DeYoung ballad and Isle of Misanthrope is in the true epic style of classics like Castle Walls or Suite Madame Blue One of the odd Styx tributes on the album is the upbeat acoustic rocker There’s No Turning Back Time, which sounds a little too much like Crystal Ball.

 The addition of Jim Peterik on the new music is a huge welcome.
-The Survivor vocalist compliments DeYoung in the same way Tommy Shaw and James JY Young did when Styx was at its original peak.
+The Survivor founder compliments DeYoung in the same way Tommy Shaw and James JY Young did when Styx was at its original peak.
 Too bad they didn’t work with each other decades ago.